 Promptly following the receipt of a report, information will be reviewed by the Title IX Coordinator to determine if there may be reason to believe that a policy may have been violated.
-An initial inquiry will be undertaken by the Title IX Coordinator, if necessary, to determine whether a formal investigation must commence.
-If further information is necessary, it may involve prompt discussions with the Complainant and others, as appropriate.
+An initial assessment as described above will be undertaken by the Title IX Coordinator, if necessary, to determine whether a formal investigation must commence, and the applicable resolution process.
+If further information is necessary, it may involve prompt discussions or inquiry with the Complainant and others, as appropriate.
 The Complainant may be accompanied by an advisor of choice to all meetings.
-The Complainant may be offered reasonable accommodations and will be offered resources, as appropriate, regardless of whether or not there is reason to proceed with an investigation.
-If the findings of the initial inquiry indicate there is not sufficient reason to believe a violation may have occurred, the Complainant will receive prompt notice of this outcome and rationale, and will be afforded the opportunity to appeal the decision not to commence a formal investigation.
-Inquiry is a prompt process that should not take longer than five to ten (5-10) calendar days from the receipt of the complaint.
+The Complainant may be offered supportive measures and will be offered resources, as appropriate, regardless of whether or not there is reason to proceed with an investigation.
+If the findings of the initial inquiry indicate there is not sufficient reason to believe a violation may have occurred, the Complainant will receive prompt notice of this outcome.
+Inquiry is a prompt process that should not take longer than five to ten (5-10) calendar days from the receipt of a formal complaint.
 If a formal investigation is to commence, the Respondent will be notified that a report has been filed.
 In cases of investigation of an employee as Respondent, the employee's supervisor may be notified of the investigation at the same time the Respondent receives notification.